Dino Bravo: "World's Strongest Man" (1987–1989)

-1989
+On the December 12, 1988 edition of Prime Time Wrestling, Bravo lost to Jim Duggan.
+He continued to feud with Duggan through the end of the year.
 Bravo opened the year with his feud with Duggan progressing to a series of flag matches at house shows with both wrestlers trading wins.
 Duggan gained another televised win over Bravo, pinning him on the January 30, 1989 edition of Prime Time Wrestling.
-At the Royal Rumble in January 1989, Bravo, accompanied by Martin, teamed with The Fabulous Rougeau Brothers (Jacques and Raymond) but lost a two out of three falls match against Jim Duggan and The Hart Foundation (Bret Hart and Jim Neidhart).
+At the 1989 Royal Rumble in January 1989, Bravo, accompanied by Martin, teamed with the Fabulous Rougeau Brothers to lose a two out of three falls match to Jim Duggan and the Hart Foundation.

-On February 26 he faced Brutus Beefcake on WWF Superstars; both men battled to a double countout and The Barber cut Frenchy Martin's hair after the match.
+On February 26, 1989, Bravo wrestled Brutus Beefcake to a double countout on WWF Superstars; The Barber cut Frenchy Martin's hair after the match.
 Following an injury, Hillbilly Jim substituted for Jim Duggan and was equally successful, defeating the Canadian Strongman in multiple flag matches.
 Three years after their cancelled match, on March 10 Bravo finally had the opportunity to face Hulk Hogan in Montreal and was pinned.
-He then moved on to teaming with fellow Canadians The Fabulous Rougeau Brothers in a series of trios matches against Jim Duggan and The Bushwhackers.
+He then moved on to teaming with fellow Canadians the Fabulous Rougeau Brothers in a series of trios matches against Jim Duggan and the Bushwhackers.

-At WrestleMania V Bravo defeated fellow Canadian "Rugged" Ronnie Garvin.
+At WrestleMania V, Bravo defeated fellow Canadian "Rugged" Ronnie Garvin.
 After the match Martin attacked Garvin, and as a result, Garvin performed his signature maneuver, the "Garvin Stomp" on him.
-Following this major PPV, Bravo replaced Martin in favor of Jimmy Hart in April 1989.
+Following WrestleMania V, Bravo replaced Martin in favor of Jimmy Hart in April 1989.
 He then moved on to a feud with Hercules Hernandez.
-Unlike his disastrous series with Duggan, Bravo was victorious in his encounters with Hercules.
-The feud continued into the summer, with Bravo victorious in every encounter until referee Ronnie Garvin reversed a decision on June 24, 1989 in Orlando, FL.
+Unlike his series with Duggan, Bravo was victorious in his encounters with Hercules.
+The feud continued into the summer, with Bravo victorious in every encounter until referee Ronnie Garvin reversed a decision on June 24, 1989 in Orlando, Florida.
 Bravo began taunting Ronnie Garvin in televised matches that the latter was refereeing.

+Alliance with Earthquake (1989–1991)
-On the July 3, 1989 edition of WWF Superstars Bravo reformed his New Dream Team tandem with Greg Valentine and defeated by The Rockers.
-The two began teaming on the house show circuit, facing The Hart Foundation in a series of unsuccessful encounters.

-On the August 21st edition of Prime Time Wrestling he teamed with fellow Jimmy Hart charge The Honky Tonk Man to defeat The Hart Foundation via disqualification.
-At the SummerSlam 89 on August 28, 1989 Bravo defeated Koko B Ware in the dark match of the PPV.
+On the July 3, 1989 edition of WWF Superstars, Bravo reformed the New Dream Team with Greg Valentine, losing to the Rockers.
+The two began teaming on the house show circuit, facing the Hart Foundation in a series of unsuccessful encounters.
+On the August 21st edition of Prime Time Wrestling, Bravo teamed with fellow Jimmy Hart charge The Honky Tonk Man to defeat the Hart Foundation via disqualification.
+At SummerSlam on August 28, 1989 Bravo defeated Koko B. Ware in a dark match.
 Having been reinstated as a wrestler, Ronnie Garvin continued his feud with both Greg Valentine and Dino Bravo in the fall of 1989.
-Garvin defeated Bravo on the September 18th episode of Prime Time Wrestling via disqualification after The Hammer interfered.
+Garvin defeated Bravo on the September 18 episode of Prime Time Wrestling via disqualification after The Hammer interfered.
 Meanwhile, Valentine and Bravo split off into singles competition on the house show circuit, with Valentine facing Garvin and Bravo engaging in a lengthy series of victories over Jim Neidhart.